telerik/ajax-docs/controls/grid/functionality/exporting/export-formats/word-and-excel-export/excel-format-(html-based).md

 ## XML Options

-**XmlOptions** property allows you to set different options of the exported file.
+**XmlOptions** property allows you to set different options for the exported file.
 The XML element contains one or more sub-elements.
 These include **DocumentProperties** which is valid for Word and Excel,	**WordDocument** which can be used when exporting to Word, and finally **ExcelWorkbook** which applies to Microsoft Excel.

 A list of the supported **ExcelWorkbook** properties is represented below.